-If a course is not pre-approved, a copy of the course syllabus (not a catalog description) must be attached to the form for PBS Faculty evaluation.
+If a course is not pre-approved, a copy of the English course syllabus (not a catalog description) must be attached in an email for PBS Faculty evaluation.
 Course evaluations are facilitated by the Undergraduate Advising Team through email at email@example.com.
 Below is a PDF that details what needs to be included in an evaluation email.
 Students with pending evaluations will be notified as soon as the Faculty replies with their result.
 Expect the evaluation process to take one to two weeks.

 Best practice is to submit a syllabus before taking a course abroad to ensure the credit will apply to the major.
 A student can take courses prior to PBS Faculty evaluation, but there is no guarantee the course will be awarded credit for the PBS majors.
 Contact the off campus instructor (or department) to request a copy of the syllabus.
 At public institutions, syllabi are considered public records and often can be found online.